 trends that some other fields have not: pluralism and diversity, for

 How would I advise today’s student looking to obtain a doctoral degree in ethnomusicology?
-I still believe that anyone wishing to enter graduate school must consider the pleasures of mastering a body of knowledge, technique, and application, as an end in itself.
+I still believe that anyone wishing to enter graduate school must first consider the pleasures of mastering a body of knowledge, technique, and application, as an end in itself.
 How much of a reward would that mastery be, apart from a good academic job (or any academic job at all)?
-Tenure-track faculty positions open up each year even now, but I estmate there are five times as many qualified ethnomusicologists looking as there are positions for them.
+Would it be a joy to spend most of your time learning and satisfying your intellectual curiosities, or a lot of work doing enormous amounts of reading, writing long papers, and toiling on projects large and small, some for the benefit of the musical communities where you've been doing your fieldwork?
+Does making a contribution to the storehouse of knowledge and theories about people making music all over the world excite you?
+Does applied ethnomusicology appeal to your sense of social responsibility?
+Tenure-track faculty positions open up each year even now, but I estimate there are five times as many qualified ethnomusicologists looking as there are positions for them.
 And many more apply who are not qualified.
 Outside of colleges and universities, positions for ethnomusicologists do exist: in museums, in other non-profit organizations, NGOs, arts councils, and the like; but most of these should require only the MA, not the PhD.
 It’s possible, also, to take that mastery and work in the music industry, or as an author and journalist.
 Graduate work in ethnomusicology may be combined with a degree in library science in order to prepare for a career as a music archivist.
 One may become an entrepreneur in the world music field, making films and producing recordings, though of course an ethnomusicology degree is not a prerequisite.
 I’m not aware of any MA programs in ethnomusicology tailored for these public and private sector jobs outside of academia, but I wouldn’t be surprised if in five or ten years a few enterprising universities established them.

 Drezner writes that to have any chance at an academic career in political science today, it’s necessary to go to a top-tier university for graduate work.
 About twenty US universities meet this criterion, he says.
 These would for the most part correspond to the top twenty in the US News and World Report's annual overall rankings of research universities.
-Brown is ranked 14th there; Tufts is 27th.
+Brown is ranked 14th there; Tufts is 29th.
 But while most of those top twenty US universities have PhD programs in political science, only nine of them have a doctoral program with a specialization in ethnomusicology.
-Some excellent ethnomusicology PhD programs exist at lower-tier research universities: for example, at UCLA (ranked 24th), Michigan (ranked 27th), NYU (ranked 36th), Illinois (ranked 44th), Florida (50th), Washington (ranked 54th), Texas (56th), Pittsburgh (ranked 68th), Indiana (ranked 86th), and Florida State (ranked 92nd).
+Some excellent ethnomusicology PhD programs exist at lower-tier research universities: for example, at UCLA (ranked 21st), Michigan (ranked 28th), NYU (ranked 30th), California--Santa Barbara (ranked 37th), Illinois (ranked 52nd), Washington (ranked 56th), Texas (also 56th), Pittsburgh (ranked 68th), Florida State (ranked 81st), and Indiana (ranked 90th).

 taken together they're graduating more PhDs each year than there are academic